vasouv/diet-logs/README.md

 - [ ] Test the REST controllers for correct response entity
 - [ ] Error handling and exceptions
 - [ ] Docker Compose file for database
+- [ ] Count methods for all entities, persons, measurements, appointments